-Occasional substance abuse can lead to more regular substance abuse, and even without a physical dependence or addiction, you may be caught in the cycle of a substance abuse disorder, which can begin having an impact on your life.
+Occasional substance abuse can lead to more regular substance abuse.
+Even without a physical dependence or addiction, you may be caught in the cycle of a substance abuse disorder, which can begin impacting your life.

 What Is Addiction?

-Where substance abuse is a behavioral issue, addiction is a chronic illness that can involve mental, psychological and physical components.
+Substance abuse is a behavioral issue; addiction is a chronic illness that can involve mental, psychological, and physical components.
 The body may have developed a physical dependency on drugs or alcohol, making it very difficult for the person to stop using because of withdrawal symptoms.
 Mental and emotional triggers may also drive the person to drink or do drugs, and they are unable to stop because of psychological dependence on the substance.

-One major difference between a substance abuse disorder and addiction is that individuals who are abusing substances (but not addicted to them) have the mental and physical ability to overcome their habit with willpower and a change of behavior.
+One major difference between a substance abuse disorder and addiction is that individuals who are abusing substances (but not addicted to them) have the mental and physical ability to overcome their habit with willpower and behavior change.
 When someone is dealing with addiction, it’s not about how much willpower they have — medical or professional therapeutic intervention is often required to help the individual learn how to live life with their addiction without giving in to it.

 Getting the Right Type of Help

-No matter where you are in the addiction cycle or how often you abuse substances, if you want to make a change in your life and live drug- or alcohol-free, call Beachway today.
+No matter where you are in the addiction cycle or how often you abuse substances, if you want to make a change in your life and live addiction-free, call Beachway today.
 Our caring staff is always ready to help you learn about your treatment options.
 You can call us at 877-784-9568 or fill out our contact form online.
-You can also provide your insurance information online and we can check your benefits to let you know what services are covered under your plan.
+You can also provide your insurance information online, and we can check your benefits to let you know what services are covered under your plan.